greyarea01/SHAREing-DRI.github.io/_pages/network.md

   - image_path: /assets/logos/cake-piece.png
     alt: "Cake"
     title: "SHAREing is a piece of CAKE"
-    excerpt: "SHAREing relies on DRI's Computational Abilities Knowledge Exchange (CAKE) to manage its knowledge exchange and dissemination activities."
+    excerpt: "SHAREing relies on the DRI's Computational Abilities Knowledge Exchange (CAKE) project to coordinate and streamline its knowledge exchange and dissemination activities."
     url: "https://cake-dri.github.io/"
     btn_class: "btn--primary"
     btn_label: "Find out more"